MoryCorp/wordpress-behind-traefik/README.md

 When deploying my **WordPress** instance I also needed to be able to easily view and edit my database.
 So I added a **phpMyAdmin** instance.
 The latter is optional and can be completely removed or commented out if you don't need it.

+Note : if you decide to use **phpMyAdmin** do not forget to also edit line 47 of docker-compose.yml to set the subdomain of your **phpMyAdmin** instance